 This is the secret behind Fit Tea’s delicious taste.
 It is a natural sweetener.

 This is a caffeine-rich compound.
 Sometimes referred to as “natural caffeine”.
 Thanks to this, it works pretty well in boosting your energy, psyching you up, and brightening up your day.

 It is not clear why citric acid is added to this fitness product.
 All we know is that it is a compound that is commonly found in vegetables and Vitamin-C rich fruits.

 Our guess is that it is added to help improve the shelf-life of the product and to improve the taste.
 That being said, it comes with acidic properties, which may necessitate you to rinse your mouth in order to prevent it from affecting your teeth.

 Sea Salt, Lemon Juice, Honey and Matcha Green Tea

-Sea salt helps minimize on the risk of depletion of electrolytes from the body when one is following this program.
+Sea salt helps minimize the risk of depletion of electrolytes from the body when one is following this program.

-Lemon juice on the other hand is meant to improve the aroma of the tea and to add onto the vitamin C properties.
+Lemon juice on the other hand is meant to improve the aroma of the tea and to add to the vitamin C properties.
 Honey is a natural sweetener and matcha green tea is an antioxidant.

 Garcinia Cambogia Extract